-Do not attempt to change a tire on the side of the vehicle close to moving traffic, pull far enough off the road to avoid the danger of being hit when operating the jack or changing the wheel.
+Do not attempt to change a tire on the side of the vehicle close to moving traffic, pull far enough off the road to avoid being hit when operating the jack or changing the wheel.

-- 2. Turn on the Hazard Warning flasher.

-- 3. Apply the parking brake.

-- 4. Place the gear selector into PARK.
+- 2. Place the gear selector into PARK.
 On four-wheel drive vehicles, shift the transfer case to the 4L position.

+- 3. Turn on the Hazard Warning flasher.

+- 4. Apply the parking brake.

 - 5. Turn the ignition OFF.

-Block both the front and rear of the wheel diagonally opposite the jacking position.
+- 6. Block both the front and rear of the wheel diagonally opposite the jacking position.
 For example, if the right front wheel is being changed, block the left rear wheel.